protoflex/parse-ez/README.md

 (defn- close-tag [tag]
     (string (str "</" tag))
     (chr \>))
 ```
+By now, it should be obvious what the above two functions do.

 Well, an XML parser in under 50 lines.
 Let's try it with a few sample inputs: